data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the hyperbolic tangent of each element in `x`.
-The returned array must have a floating-point data type determined by :ref:`type-promotion` rules.
+The returned array must have a floating-point data type determined by :ref:`type-promotion`.

 ### <a name="trunc" href="#trunc">#</a> trunc(x, /)